About the consultation

 Proposal 4: Defining ‘locally based’ for licensed home-based education and care services

-This proposal seeks to amend regulations to define ‘locally based’ for licensed home-based education and care services as when the person responsible must:
+This proposal sought to amend regulations to define ‘locally based’ for licensed home-based education and care services as when the person responsible must:

 The proposed changes will provide services and the wider ECE sector with more clarity and certainty on licensing and enforcement requirements.
 These changes will also improve the Ministry’s ability to respond promptly and directly in situations where services with provisional licences have additional compliance issues, and when services have temporarily or permanently ceased to operate.
 These changes will also ensure that educators and children in home-based education and care services receive appropriate oversight and supervision from a suitably qualified person in a timely manner, which includes the person responsible being able to be there in person if and when they are needed.